rcompos/itmagent/README.md

 Put the classes, types, and resources for customizing, configuring, and doing the fancy stuff with your module here.

+The following paramaters should be defined in Puppet console before assigning this class to any nodes.

+itm_server	Hostname or IP address of TEMS. nfs_host        Hostname or IP address of NFS server.
+nfs_dir         Location of NFS directory. nfs_options	Default '-t nfs'

 ## Reference